MobCat/MOBS-15/README.md

 - Programs without `eomf` loop infinitely (intentional!)

 The only errors are **syntax errors** (malformed opcodes, floating comments, invalid register names).

+And even then, the system will still do its darndest to execute whatever you gave it, valid or not.

+Try and put things in an X registor?
+Well MOBS-16 will put that data in a registor somewhere, but who knows where as X does not excist.

 ### Performance Considerations